The thing with Regional Burger Styles, they’re all around you, and you probably haven’t noticed.

 He was so starved that he chose the next best option available to him, donuts.
 While a great story, there’s no proof that anyone ever asked him about how legit that yarn was before he died.

 While that may be true, the now-closed Mulligan’s out of Decatur, Georgia, seems to have been behind the creation’s name when they added the Luther Burger to their menu in 2006.

 When David Heglin opened Ye Old Tavern in Sioux City, Iowa, in 1924, tavern burgers were on the menu.
 Hardcore loose meat sandwich eaters insist on calling it a Tavern or Tavern Sandwich.

-These “burgers” were seasoned ground beef served up on wax paper.
+The seasoned ground beef burgers came on wax paper.
 Two years later, Fred Angell opened up Maid-Rite and named the same dish a Maid-Rite.

-Nowadays, they’re mostly referred to as loose meat sandwiches and come with onions, mustard, and pickles.
-They are found all over Iowa, parts of Ohio and Kansas, and in Detroit, Michigan, as a loose hamburger.
+These burgers are loose meat sandwiches.
+They come standard with onions, mustard, and pickles.
+You can find them all over Iowa, parts of Ohio and Kansas, and in Detroit, Michigan, as a loose hamburger.

 In the 1920s, Sam Blair and his Kewpee Hotel Hamburgs numbered in the hundreds of locations.
-One of the more popular burgers on the menu was garnished with olives.
-It is not known if this was the very first Olive Burger, but Kewpee did popularize it.
+Their olive burger caught on with their customers.

 You can still find this version of the sandwich at Weston’s Kewpee in Lansing, Michigan, the direct descendant of Blair’s Kewpee restaurant locations.
-There are variations with an olive-based mayo spread or used in conjunction with the olives as a topping.
+Two variations include an olive-based mayo spread and another used in conjunction with the olives as a topping.

 They are such a thing in Michigan that in 1991 Burger King tested Olive Burgers in Michigan, Ohio, and Indiana.

-Juicy Lucy is a burger patty stuffed with melty cheese; most of the time, it’s American cheese.
+Juicy Lucy is a burger patty with melty cheese inside; most of the time, it’s American cheese.
 You need to be extra careful when taking that first bite as that molten hot magma cheese oozes out.